trans-travel/trans-travel/us/la.md

 ## Public Accommodations

- * Trans people are not banned from using appropriate bathrooms and locker rooms.
-However, if HB608 2024 is signed by the governor (it is not currently signed), it would ban access to bathrooms and sleeping facilities in some locations (prisons, K12 schools, and domestic violence shelters).
+ * Trans people are banned from access to bathrooms and sleeping facilities in some locations (prisons, K12 schools, and domestic violence shelters).
  * General public accommodation access is not specifically protected by law